Slavery and Human Trafficking

 We have continued to assess our suppliers’ responses to our due diligence to consider the risk of MSHT taking place within their businesses or supply chains.
 We have assessed our suppliers’ general approach to MSHT, such as them having in place a Modern Slavery Statement displayed prominently on their website.

-To support our Responsible Business activity, NFU Mutual has an executive-level ESG Steering Group, which is chaired by CEO, Nick Turner.
+To support our Responsible Business activity, NFU Mutual has an executive-level ESG Steering Group, which is chaired by our CEO, Nick Turner.
 The responsibility of the ESG Steering Group is to review how the business is performing against the targets we set ourselves, whilst monitoring ESG risks and assessing opportunities in line with industry benchmarks.
 The Steering Group will also challenge whether we are doing enough and moving fast enough in this space – balanced against our overall business objectives.

 We have ensured that any cases recorded through our whistleblowing reporting mechanisms raising issues relating to potential MSHT concerns are handled appropriately and efficiently.
 We regularly review our processes and operate a continuous improvement plan.

 We also have wide-ranging financial crime frameworks in place designed to combat financial and related crimes across our business, supply chain and customers.
-These have resulted in the identification of a small number of MSHT concerns during 2023 which have been assessed on a case-by-case basis.
+These have resulted in the identification of a small number of MSHT concerns during 2024 which have been assessed on a case-by-case basis.
 Where appropriate, disclosures are made to law enforcement and partner organisations.

 Approval

-This Statement was approved by the Board of The National Farmers Union Mutual Insurance Society Limited on 25 April 2024 on behalf of itself and all of its subsidiaries and by the Board of NFU Mutual (Service Company) Limited on 25 April 2024.
+This Statement was approved by the Board of The National Farmers Union Mutual Insurance Society Limited on 30 April 2025 on behalf of itself and all of its subsidiaries and by the Board of NFU Mutual (Service Company) Limited on 30 April 2025.

-The Statement was signed by Richard Morley, Finance Director and Nick Turner, Group Chief Executive on 25 April 2024.
+The Statement was signed by Richard Morley, Finance Director and Nick Turner, Group Chief Executive on 30 April 2025.

 Richard Morley